AnthonyAstige/eslint-plugin-no-named-import-alias/README.md

 Using direct named imports:

-- Improves code readability
-- Makes refactoring easier
+- Easier to search for uses in codebase
+- Maintains codebase consistency
-- Reduces cognitive overhead
+- Reduces indirection and hence cognitive overhead
-- Maintains consistency across the codebase